rancher/rke2-docs/docs/install/quickstart.md

 ```
 **Note:** Each machine must have a unique hostname.

-Don;t forget to start the RKE2 service with:
+Don't forget to start the RKE2 service with:

 ```powershell
 Start-Service rke2